How to Check if a Cron Job is Running

 grep "script.sh" /var/log/cron

-Using the grep command, you can view the log to see the last time when the specific script in the cron job was executed.
-If the cron job does not produce a visible output, then you would need to check to see if the cron job has actually taken place.
+Using the grep command, you can view the log to see the last time the script in the cron job was executed.
+If the cron job does not produce a visible output, then you would need to check to see if the cron job has taken place.

 For example, you can see the last time when a cache clearing cron job was executed.
 You would then check to see if the cache is cleared by seeing if the cache is empty or not.
 Here’s an example of seeing a cronjob running by checking the log:

 The log shows a record of when the file was run.
-Please see our tutorial if you need information on how to access the terminal through cPanel.
+Please see our tutorial if you need information on accessing the terminal through cPanel.

 Using Output In a Script to Show a Running Cron Job